sniclasj/milestone-one-2.0/TESTING.md

 # Testing
-## Screen Size Testing

-### Responsiveness
-- X

-### Browser Compatibility
+## Browser Compatibility
-- X

-- Chrome DevTools has been used to inspect the website.
+Chrome DevTools has been used to inspect the website.
 The window size has been responsively adjusted to inspect how the website performs at different screen sizes.
 The website works as planned as once the screen size goes beyond the breakpoint as defined by bootstrap for a medium sized device, any columns/page elements that would be adjacent to each other on a large screen stack on top of each other as desired.

-## Validator Testing
+## Code Validation
 - HTML
   - No errors were returned on any page when passing through the official W3C Validator as shown in the links below.
   - [W3C Validator Home](https://validator.w3.org/nu/?doc=https://sniclasj.github.io/sj-fitness/index.html)